efranken/CS-Surf-ML/readme.md

     `app_update 232330 validate` to install CS:S dedicated server
 7. Copy and paste aa_surf_time_test.bsp from \etc\ to $WORKDIR\SteamCMD\CSS\cstrike\maps
+8. Make a folder at $WORKDIR called SteamCMD-GUI
+9. Install [SteamCMD-GUI](https://github.com/DioJoestar/SteamCMD-GUI) to the folder just created
+10. Run SteamCMD GUI.exe and set the following parameters in the Run Server tab:
+    - Srcds path set to `$WORKDIR\SteamCMD\CSS`
+    - Game Configuration set to `Counter-Strike: Source`
+    - Map set to aa_surf_time_test

+  @TODO make a config for server that is good for surf (airaccell 100 etc)

+11. Click run to run server
+12. Open CS:S and test by browsing to LAN tab and connecting to server

 ## SourceMod and MetaMod configuration